CarlosChicata/data_world_portfolio/Projects/POC/AWS_API_of_serving_layer_from_data_lake_v2/README.md

 5. Modify data modelling of authorization and authentication control client: get control of access of data in authorized tables for several users with differents needs of data in service. ✔️

-6. Create a template of SQL commands to generate the data based in authorized controll.
-These SQL commands will be stored in data lake.
+6. Create a template of SQL commands to generate the data based in authorized controls.
+These SQL commands will be stored in data lake. ✔️

 ### Diagram of solution